Perk Weekend! Score Up to 300 Bonus Points!*

 Magnification Strength

 Reading glasses come in various magnification strengths, commonly referred to as "diopters."
 The higher the diopter number, the stronger the magnification.
-It's best to consult an eye doctor, or optometrist, to take an eye exam and determine your specific needs.
+It's best to consult an eye doctor or optometrist to take an eye exam and determine your specific needs.
+You’ll notice that the lens strength comes in diopter measurements from +1.00 through +3.50 at quarter increments.

 Lens Type

-There are different types of lenses available for reading glasses, such as single vision or bifocal lenses and progressive lenses.
-Single vision lenses have the same magnification strength throughout, while bifocal or progressive lenses blend multiple different strengths for near and far vision.
+There are different types of lenses available for reading glasses, such as single vision, bifocal lenses, and progressive lenses.
+Single-vision lenses have the same magnification strength throughout, while bifocal or progressive lenses blend multiple different strengths for near and far vision.

 Frame Comfort and Style